maskegger/guide/index.md

 <img src="assets/guide/stata_profile.PNG" width="100%" title="Stata profile">

 **profile.do** must be stored in one of the paths searched by Stata.
 Type `adopath` at the Stata prompt to view a list of the eligible paths for your particular computer.
+On my mac, I store this file in **/Users/jreif/Documents/Stata/ado/personal/profile.do**.
+On my PC, I store it in **C:/ado/personal/profile.do**.

-Here is the code from my Stata profile, stored in **C:/ado/personal/profile.do**:
+Here are the contents of the Stata profile stored on my PC:
 ```stata
 * Settings specific to local environment
 global DROPBOX "C:/Users/jreif/Dropbox"